kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 - Prevent:
   - Invalid VolumeSnapshot/VolumeSnapshotContent from creation and update
   - Invalid updates on immutable fields, i.e., VolumeSnapshot.Spec.Source
-- Provide a pre-built image which can be used to deploy the server
+- Provide a pre-built image which can be used to deploy the webhook *server*
 - Provide a way to deploy the webhook server in cluster
 - Provide a way to authenticate the webhook server to the API server via TLS
 - Provide a release process to safely tighten the validation and move towards the ideal state of using builtin CRD validation while maintaining backwards compatibility